lyon-fnal/centos-gm2-dev/README.md

 root # Run root
 ```

-Remember to kill the VNC server when you are done your session with `vncserver -kill :1`
+To stop the VNC session, click on "vagrant" at the top of the desktop and chose "Quit".
+If you used the `-autokill` option when you started the `vncserver`, then the server will automatically quit.
+If you didn't do that, then you can kill the VNC server when you are done your session with `vncserver -kill :1` .

 If you do not have a Mac, then do a Google search for VNC clients.
 Most should work with the server installed on the VM.